2023 Most Popular Atmospheric Sciences Bachelor's Degree Schools in the Rocky Mountains Region

 Women make up 14% of the meteorology majors at the school.

 Out of the 5 schools in the Rocky Mountains Region that were part of this year’s ranking, University of Colorado Boulder landed the # 2 spot on the list.
-Located in the city of Boulder, CU - Boulder is a public college with a fairly large student population.
+Located in the midsize city of Boulder, CU - Boulder is a public school with a very large student population.

 Women make up 44% of the meteorology majors at the school.